-The Applicant shall calculate the expected noise using standard acoustics principles.
-Calculations for the expected noise shall be based on assumed plant inventories and utilization schedule for the worst-case scenario.
-The Applicant shall calculate noise levels taking into account correction of tonality, impulsiveness and intermittency in accordance with Technical Memorandum for the Assessment of Noise from Places other than Domestic Premises, Public Places or Construction Sites issued under the NCO.
+(b1) The Applicant shall identify any fixed noise sources including but not limited to the nearby Yuen Long Industrial Estate, open car park/lorry park in Shan Pui Chung Hau Tsuen, sewage treatment plant, pumping stations, pump houses and electricity stations that may have a bearing on the environmental acceptability of the Project and those caused by the Project.
+The Applicant shall calculate expected noise using standard acoustics principles.
+Calculations for expected noise shall be based on assumed plant inventories and utilization schedule for worst-case scenario.
+The Applicant shall calculate noise levels taking into account correction of tonality, impulsiveness and intermittency in accordance with Technical Memorandum for Assessment of Noise from Places other than Domestic Premises, Public Places or Construction Sites issued under NCO.

-(aii) Presentation of Noise Levels
+(b2) Presentation of Noise Levels

-The Applicant shall present the existing and future noise levels in L{eq} (30 min) at the NSRs at various representative floor levels (in m P.D.) on tables and plans of suitable scale.
-A quantitative assessment at the NSRs for the fixed noise source(s) shall be carried out and compared against the criteria set out in Table 1A of Annex 5 of the TM.
+The Applicant shall present the existing and future noise levels in Leq (30min) at the NSRs at various representative floor levels (in m P.D.) on tables and plans of suitable scale.
+A quantitative assessment at the NSRs for the proposed fixed noise source(s) shall be carried out and compared against the criteria set out in Table 1A of Annex 5 of the TM.

-(aiii) Proposals for Noise Mitigation Measures
+(b3) Proposals for Noise Mitigation Measures

-The Applicant shall propose direct technical remedies within the Project limits in situations where the predicted noise level exceeds the criteria set out in Table 1A of Annex 5 of the TM to protect the affected NSRs.
+The Applicant shall propose direct technical remedies within the project limits in situations where the predicted noise level exceeds the criteria set out in Table 1A of Annex 5 of the TM to protect the affected NSRs.